truemagic-coder/solana-agent/README.md

 - Cross-domain insight discovery and connection building
 - Autonomous knowledge refinement through verification tasks

+### 🕰️ **Time-Aware Intelligence**
+- Automatic timezone detection and management
+- Precise time-based scheduling and reminders
+- Date and time awareness across all conversations
+- Configurable timezone preferences for each agent
+- Real-time NTP synchronization for accurate time reporting

 ## Privacy and Collective Memory

 Solana Agent's collective memory system is designed with privacy in mind: